 5-9.
 Honorable mentions

 These updates may not make the headlines, but in our soft and cushy world where kids get participation awards and prizes just for showing up, we wouldn’t want the following improvements to feel left out.
 These are the “also-rans” of September’s product update:

-- Now if a competitor makes an update but it appears on multiple URLs, like in the footer or the menu bar, we merge all of the alerts into one.
+- If a competitor makes an update but it appears on multiple URLs, like in the footer & the menu bar, Kompyte now merges all the alerts into one.

-- The Keyword Suggestion Tool now includes information regarding which competitors are pushing paid ads for those specific keywords.
+- The Keyword Suggestion Tool now includes information regarding which competitors are bidding on paid ads for your specific keywords.

 - Lastly, no product update would be complete without the totally ambiguous phrase: “other minor bug fixes”